Physical Address

 Credit: m.youtube.com

-Steps to Identify the Problem
+Steps To Identify The Problem

 When your car sounds like it has a flat tire but doesn’t, it can be puzzling and concerning.
 However, with proper observation and analysis, you can identify what is causing the unusual noise.
 Here are three steps to help you determine the problem:

-Listen Closely to the Sound:
+Listen Closely To The Sound:

 Begin by parking your car in a safe area and rolling down the windows to listen carefully to the noise coming from the tires.
 Turn off the radio and any other distractions, allowing you to focus solely on the sound.
 Pay attention to the specific location of the noise, whether it’s coming from the front or rear of the vehicle, or from one side.
 Consider the type of noise you hear, such as a hissing sound, a metallic grinding, or a rhythmic thumping.
 These details will provide valuable clues in identifying the issue.

-Check for Physical Signs of Damage:
+Check For Physical Signs Of Damage:

 After listening closely to the sound, it’s time to visually inspect the tires for any physical signs of damage.
 Walk around the car and examine each tire, looking for punctures, cuts, bulges, or any abnormalities that could be causing the noise.
 Additionally, check for any objects stuck in the tread, such as nails or rocks.
 These visual indicators can help you determine if the tire itself is the source of the problem or if it’s related to another part of the vehicle.